Code-Institute-Submissions/Iskandarz8-project1/README.md

 <h2>UX</h2>

-White fonts were selected for contrast on a blue/dark gradient background, while a black font was used for a white background. black, white and blue are chosen to be in line with the identity of the website and shall be representing the company and its interests. images is kept minimal, while text are used for better information given for quick viewing.
-This is to allow readers a more lucid understanding of the content, which is more effective than images.
+White fonts were selected for contrast on a blue/light gradient background, while a black font was used for a white background. yellow, white and blue are chosen to be in line with the identity of the website and shall be representing the company and its interests. images is kept minimal, while text are used for better information given for quick viewing.
+This is to allow readers a more lucid understanding of the content, which is more effective for their understanding.
+Meanwhile, this website is to promote services require for all the user and potential customer.

 <h2>UI</h2>